apache/systemds/engine-dev-guide.md

 ## Development Environment

-SystemML itself is written in Java and is managed using Maven.
-As a result, SystemML can readily be imported into a standard development environment such as Eclipse and IntelliJ IDEA.
+SystemDS itself is written in Java and is managed using Maven.
+As a result, SystemDS can readily be imported into a standard development environment such as Eclipse and IntelliJ IDEA.
-The `DMLScript` class serves as the main entrypoint to SystemML.
+The `DMLScript` class serves as the main entrypoint to SystemDS.
 Executing `DMLScript` with no arguments displays usage information.
 A script file can be specified using the `-f` argument.

 In Eclipse, a Debug Configuration can be created with `DMLScript` as the Main class and any arguments specified as